ibm-cloud-docs/vmwaresolutions/archiref/arch-pattern-vcf/arch-pattern-vcf-zerto-xconnectivity.md

 # Architecture pattern for Zerto replication connectivity in {{site.data.keyword.cloud_notm}}
 {: #arch-pattern-vcf-zerto-xconnectivity}

-This architecture pattern explains how to deploy and configure Zerto replication connectivity on {{site.data.keyword.cloud}} for VMware Cloud Foundation instances that are running on {{site.data.keyword.vpc_short}}.
+This architecture pattern explains how to deploy and configure Zerto replication connectivity on {{site.data.keyword.vcf-vpc}} instances that are running on {{site.data.keyword.vpc_short}}.
 These connectivity patterns use a combination of {{site.data.keyword.cloud_notm}} native services and networking services that are provided by VMware NSX®.

 This pattern assumes that Zerto is deployed by following the guidance for [consolidated](/docs/vmwaresolutions?topic=vmwaresolutions-arch-pattern-vcf-zerto-con) or [standard](/docs/vmwaresolutions?topic=vmwaresolutions-arch-pattern-vcf-zerto-std) architecture models.

 ## Replication connectivity over private network
 {: #arch-pattern-vcf-zerto-xconnectivity-private}

-When replicating over a private network, the {{site.data.keyword.cloud_notm}} for VMware Cloud Foundation instance needs to connect to on-premises or Classic VMware® and Zerto deployments.
+When replicating over a private network, the {{site.data.keyword.vcf-vpc}} instance needs to connect to on-premises or Classic VMware® and Zerto deployments.

 The following diagram introduces the high-level steps to configure and deploy this connectivity type.